 On 11 October 2011, an Italian financial institution, Banco Popolare, filed a civil claim against the MSI plc Group and another Morgan Stanley Group affiliate in the Milan courts, styled Banco Popolare Societá Cooperativa v Morgan Stanley & Co.
 International plc & others, related to its purchase of €100 million of bonds issued by Parmalat.
 The claim asserted by Banco Popolare alleges, among other things, that the MSI plc Group and another Morgan Stanley Group affiliate was aware of Parmalat's impending insolvency and conspired with others to deceive Banco Popolare into buying bonds by concealing both Parmalat's true financial condition and certain features of the bonds from the market and Banco Popolare.
 Banco Popolare seeks damages of €76 million (approximately \$91 million) plus damages for loss of opportunity and moral damages.
-The MSI plc Group and another Morgan Stanley Group affiliate filed its answer on 20 April 2012.
-On 11 September 2018, the court dismissed in full the claim against the MSI plc Group and another Morgan Stanley Group affiliate.
-On 11 March 2019, the plaintiff filed an appeal against the court's decision.
+The MSI plc Group and another Morgan Stanley Group affiliate filed its answer on 20 April 2012, and the hearing on the parties' final submissions was held on 17 May 2018.

 On 22 June 2017, the public prosecutor for the Court of Accounts for the Republic of Italy filed a claim against the MSI plc Group styled Case No. 2012/00406/MNV, which is pending in the Regional Prosecutor's Office at the Judicial Section of the Court of Auditors for Lazio, Italy.
 The claim relates to certain derivative transactions between the Republic of Italy and the MSI plc Group and another Morgan Stanley Group affiliate.
 The transactions were originally entered into between 1999 and 2005 and were restructured (and certain of the transactions were terminated) in December 2011 and January 2012.
 The claim alleges, inter alia, that the MSI plc Group effectively acted as an agent of the estate in connection with these transactions and asserts claims related to, among other things, whether the Ministry of Finance was authorised to enter into these transactions, whether the transactions were appropriate and whether the MSI plc Group's conduct related to the termination of certain transactions was proper.
-The prosecutor is seeking damages through an administrative process against the MSI plc Group for €2.76 billion (approximately \$3.2 billion).
+The prosecutor is seeking damages through an administrative process against the MSI plc Group for €2.76 billion (approximately \$3.3 billion).
 On 30 March 2018, the MSI plc Group filed its defence to the claim.
-On 15 June 2018, the Court issued a decision declining jurisdiction and dismissing the claim against the MSI plc Group.
-A hearing of the public prosecutor's appeal was held on 10 January 2019.
-On 7 March 2019, the Appellate Division of the Court issued a decision declining jurisdiction and dismissing the claim against the MSI plc Group.
-On 19 April 2019, the public prosecutor filed an appeal with the Italian Supreme Court seeking to overturn this decision.
+A hearing was held on 19 April 2018.
+The timing of a decision is uncertain.